2022

 Kurtc, Valentina; Köster, Gerta; Fischer, Rainer

-Sensitivity Analysis for Resilient Safety Design: Application to a Bottleneck Scenario Inproceedings
+Sensitivity Analysis for Resilient Safety Design: Application to a Bottleneck Scenario Proceedings Article

 In: Littlewood, John; Howlett, Robert J; Jain, Lakhmi C (Ed.): Sustainability in Energy and Buildings 2020, pp. 255–264, Springer Science and Business Media Deutschland GmbH, 2021.